patrick-blom/firefly_luciferin_wiki/Settings.md

 ## Gamma correction for HDR contents
 Small gamma correction values results in brighter LEDs but less accurate colors.
-2.2 is generally good for `SDR contents`, 6.0 is generally good for `HDR contents`.
+2.2 is generally good for `SDR contents`, a value between 4.0 and 6.0 is generally good for `HDR contents`.

 ## Dynamically generated test image
 GUI offers a dynamically generated test image to test the LEDs behind your monitor.